Read on to find out all about Red Aquarium Plants! These beautiful varieties will surely make your aquascape pop with vibrancy.

 Red Aquarium Plants

 A classic among red aquarium plants, it needs only intense lighting and pruning once it has reached the surface.
 Low light might harm the plant.
 But you can grow it well in medium light.
 Try to maintain proper lighting so that the plant can introduce its true colors.

 Botanical Name: Rotala wallichii “Red”

 Red Wallichii is one of the more popular plants among aquarium hobbyists.
 It is a stem plant with pink-red hues and needle-like leaves.
 The surface parts of the plant develop lateral shoots and produce the most vibrant colors under the right growing conditions.

 Botanical Name: Rotala indica

-The Indian Toothcup is a favorite of aquarium hobbyists as a freshwater mid-ground plant.
+The Indian Toothcup is a favorite of aquarium hobbyists as one of the best red aquarium plants.
 Its leaves are pink at the bottom and green towards the tips.
-With sufficient carbon dioxide, intense lighting (with full-spectrum bulbs – 5000-7000k), and an appropriate dose of iron, the plant can grow and spread across the water quite quickly.
+With sufficient carbon dioxide, intense lighting, and an appropriate dose of iron, the plant can grow and spread across the water quite quickly.

 4. Red Mint Plant

 This is a very fashionable but also very demanding plant to grow.
 It is ideal for growing in a small aquarium.
 More exposure to ideal lighting will bring out the best colors.
 The flowered leaves have different shapes and shades.
 The tips of the leaves can be sage green, and the lower surface is deep purple to red.